 Microwave sources generating high frequency singnals will be needed for this experiment; for an expected in our system hole g-factor of 3 [10] and a typical magnetic field of around 0.5 T, the Larmor frequency is around 20 GHz.
 Actually, for this purpose a vector signal generator will be used, controlled also from the python measurement application.

-Measuring the spin dephasing time T2*

 In order to determine the coherence time, coherent spin manipulation is needed.
 In order to verify the coherent spin manipulation, Rabi oscillation experiments will be conducted.
 The DQD will be initialized in the T(1,1) charge configuration.
 Then the spin in the left dot will be rotated for an angle determined by the spin rotation time which is the time of the applied burst of the microwave signal, τBURST.
 In the next step, voltage pulses are going to be applied trying to push the DQD to the (0,2) charge configuration (which is a singlet S(0,2) configuration as explained already above).
 By linearly changing τBURST, a Rabi oscillation pattern of the S(1,1) configuration probability should be observed proving the coherent spin manipulation [11].

 Following the approach of R. Maurand et al., for evaluating the inhomogeneous dephasing time T2*, Ramsey – fringes like experiments will be conducted [11].
 First, a ∏/2 pulse around the x axis will be applied to bring the spin vector from the north pole (positive z axis) to the xy plane in Figure 9.
 It will stay there for the time τ being thus exposed to the dephasing noise.
 After time τ, a second ∏/2 pulse around the x axis will project the spin vector back on the z axis for the readout.
 If no dephasing has taken place, the spin should finish at the south pole of the Bloch sphere (spin up state).
 Linear increase of the τ between the measurement points will result in the exponentially decaying spin up state probability, with T2* being the decay constant.

-Spin coherence time experiments:
+I anticipate that I will need one year for determining T2* in our qubit.
+For such an experiment on needs additionally an RF source, one needs to synchronize the AWG with the RF source and furthermore I will need to learn how to correctly apply the RF pulsing avoiding thus gate errors.
+(Feel free to add extra things)

-Spin echo T2ECHO
+Measuring Spin echo T2ECHO

 Coherence can be extended by the so called spin echo technique which can partially cancel dephasing originating for example from slow varying nuclear magnetic field or applied field inhomogeneities.
 Similar to the spin dephasing time measurement, the spin is initially oriented along the positive z axis.
 Then, ∏/2 pulse around the x axis rotates it to the xy plane.
 Because of the dephasing sources the spin will dephase in the xy plane for time τ.
 Then a ∏ pulse around the y axis will be applied which mirrors the spin vector around the y axis.
 The spin is then left to dephase for the same time, but since it will be mirrored, the direction of this dephasing will cancel the previous one, causing the so-called spin refocusing.
 Followed by another ∏/2 pulse around x axis, the spin will be projected back to the z axis and the spin up probability will be measured.
 If no dephasing has occurred, after second ∏/2 pulse around x axis, spin will be oriented along negative z axis.
 From the exponentially decaying envelope in this case the T2ECHO will be extracted.

-CPMG pulse sequence T2CPMG
+Measuring T2CPMG